Bimbo (Fleischer Studios)

-Bimbo is a fat, black and white cartoon pup created by Fleischer Studios.
+Bimbo (known as Bimbo The Pup) is a fat, black and white cartoon pup created by Fleischer Studios.
 He is most well known for his role in the Betty Boop cartoon series, where he featured as Betty's main love interest.
-A precursor design of Bimbo, originally named Fitz, first appeared in the Out of the Inkwell series.
+A precursor design of Bimbo, originally named Fitz, first appeared in the Out of the Inkwell series, Bimbo from the Fleischer Studios' Betty Boop cartoons is described as a generic dog, or a mix of Pug, Boston Terrier, and Bulldog, and was not based on a specific breed.
+While the early versions of Bimbo varied, the most recognizable appearance is that of a short, round, black dog.

 History

 Bimbo was initially inspired by animation director Dick Huemer's work on Mutt and Jeff, who, when working on the Out of the Inkwell series, decided to give protagonist Koko the Clown a canine companion.
 Bimbo has the distinction of being the first known cartoon character in history to ever have fully animated dialogue, as seen in the 1926 short My Old Kentucky Home, where a prototypical Bimbo says "Follow the ball and join in, everybody!"

 Bimbo later became the protagonist and star of Fleischer's Talkartoons series, positioned as a rival to Disney's Mickey Mouse, making his first named appearance as Bimbo in Hot Dog (1930), though Bimbo's design would not become standardized until around 1931.
 The name Bimbo was chosen because in the 1920s the word was mostly associated with men who liked to fight.

 He starred in several famous cartoon shorts of the 1930s, most notably Swing You Sinners!, Minnie the Moocher and Bimbo's Initiation.

 Bimbo became a less prominent character after his girlfriend Betty Boop gained unexpected stardom and popularity with fans, with the Talkartoons cartoon retooled to give her top billing as the Betty Boop series in 1932.

 After Hays Code censorship rules began to strictly get enforced in 1934, Bimbo disappeared from future Fleischer cartoons of the era, due to the implications of an anthropomorphic dog dating a human girlfriend being considered too risqué.